joe-speedboat/workshop.container/15 Docker Container Networking.md

 We have already used this in the labs we finished so far.

-Let's look us into an real world docker deployment with separated networks to get an overview about what would be useful
+Let's look us into an real world docker deployment with separated networks to get an overview about what would be useful.

+## Create backend network

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2ODU1ODUxMjNdfQ==
+eyJoaXN0b3J5IjpbLTE1MjE5NjUxODVdfQ==
 -->